paulspringett/bcx/README.md

 The endpoints listed under [Resources](https://github.com/paulspringett/bcx#resources) above are implemented and tested.

-All other endpoints still need implementing, see the official [Basecamp Next API docs](https://github.com/37signals/bcx-api) for details on what to implement.
+All other endpoints need implementing, see the official [Basecamp Next API docs](https://github.com/37signals/bcx-api) for details on what to implement.

 ### How to contribute